featured blog image

 Posted on December 20, 2019

-Trends in homes come and go, but there are few messier projects than popcorn ceiling removal.
-Restoring the ceiling to a pristine, flat surface can prove problematic.
+Trends in Plano homes come and go, but there are few messier projects than popcorn ceiling removal.
+Restoring the ceiling to a pristine, flat surface can prove problematic for the average homeowner.
 How do you get the best results and what do you do with it once it’s removed?
-Here are 3 ways to deal with a popcorn ceiling.
+Here are 3 ways CertaPro Painters suggests dealing with a popcorn ceiling.

 What are my options?

 Popcorn ceilings are hard to clean, difficult to repair, and hold on to dust.
-Despite these drawbacks, they were hugely popular because they made ceilings easy to finish and hide imperfections.
-If you’re looking to get rid of yours, you’ll have three options: scrape and cover with drywall, skim coat with plaster or create a new textured ceilings.
-Learn more about how CertaPro handles popcorn ceiling removal.
+Despite these drawbacks, they were hugely popular in the Plano area because they made ceilings easy to finish and hid imperfections.
+If you’re looking to get rid of yours, you’ll have three options: scrape and cover with drywall, skim coat with plaster, or create a new textured ceiling.
+Learn more about how CertaPro Painters handles popcorn ceiling removal.

 Which should I choose?

-This answer depends on the situation.
-If your ceiling is relatively new and in a decent condition, you will have more options.
-Make sure you go through the details of each option before deciding on your best course of action.
+This answer depends on the situation in your specific home.
+If your ceiling is relatively new and in decent condition, you will have more options.
+Make sure you go through the details of each option before deciding on your best course of action for your Plano property.

 Scrape